 In the high-brightness (27-watt) flashlight (7.37A draw):

 So in mid-range use, capacity tends to dominate the decision.
-In high-power use, resistance (and how well the cell holds voltage under load) matters more — and you still have to accept the runtime hit if you choose a lower-capacity “power” cell.
+In high-power use, resistance (and how well the cell holds voltage under load) matters more and you simply have to accept the runtime hit that comes from using a 'power cell.'

 This highlights two practical truths: